 Family Law Motions and Requests For Orders (RFO's) A motion or request for order is the formal process of requesting the court for a specific ruling, action or other decision.
 In family law proceedings, a party can request the court intervene on certain issues when an agreement cannot be reached.
 Motions can be filed for [...]

 California Family Law Matters The California Family Law court hears a variety of different types of proceedings.
-This includes matters involving terminating a marriage or domestic partnership, child custody and visitation matters, child support, spousal support, paternity and adoption.
-Any person can choose to represent themselves in their California family law matter.
-It is not [...]
+This includes matters involving terminating a marriage or domestic partnership, divorce, child custody and visitation matters, child support, spousal support, paternity and adoption in California.
+Any person can choose to represent themselves in their California family law [...]